numancan/5-axis-trainable-robot-arm/README.md

 </p>

 ## Description
 This robot arm has 5 DOF (degrees of freedom) and I used a servo motor (Tower Pro mg995) to motion in every joint.
-I used Arduino mega To controlling servo motors.
+I used Arduino mega to control servo motors.
 Arduino is communicating with android app via bluetooth.
 Android app created with Unity3D.

 <p align="center">
 <img src="images/overview.png">